My philosophy

 This blog is dedicated to my love of eating, cooking, writing and reading about food.
 In it you'll find recipes, book reviews, restaurant reviews and various other food related bits and pieces.

 My efforts to keep up to date with this blog have taken a bit of a back burner lately, but I sincerely hope to change that in the coming weeks.
-Things seemed to have dried up on the freelance front for me, so if anything I should be more constant with Book it or
+Things seemed to have dried up on the freelance front for me, so if anything I should be more constant with

-, but alas, I've been neglectful...
+Cook it, but alas, I've been neglectful...

 I've got lots of exciting things coming up- after struggling through with Bronchitis, I managed to 'crack' the recipe for Pecan Pie.
 When I say 'crack', I mean this in the sense that after coming home from 10 hour shifts at Delifonseca, I've attempted to make these seemingly cursed pies for Dafna's Cheesecake Factory.